 “I respect him & am grateful to him,” Lofgren said in a statement.
 “I am confident that voters will quickly coalesce to defeat Donald Trump, who is unfit for office.
 For America’s future.”

 Former House Speaker Nancy Pelosi did not publicly call on Biden to abandon his reelection campaign, but CNN reported that the San Francisco congresswoman warned Biden that his standing in the polls could endanger Democrats running for the House and Senate.
-In a statement Sunday, she focused on his time in office.
+In a statement on Sunday, she focused on his time in office.

 “President Joe Biden is a patriotic American who has always put our country first.
 His legacy of vision, values and leadership make him one of the most consequential Presidents in American history,” she said.
 “With love and gratitude to President Biden for always believing in the promise of America and giving people the opportunity to reach their fulfillment.”

 “It’s hard to say who would be the best candidate to win places like Pennsylvania and Arizona and Michigan,” said delegate Honey Mahogany, the former chair of the San Francisco Democratic Party.
 “But Republican women in places like that will be important to win over.
-Kamala Harris has been talking about women’s reproductive rights and I think she’s well positioned to win over those voters.”
+Kamala Harris has been talking about women’s reproductive rights, and I think she’s well positioned to win over those voters.”

 In San José, delegate Jonathan Padilla said he will spend the next few weeks talking with Democrats in his district about who they would like to see at the top of the ticket.